What is selective mutism?

 A new school year can be wonderful opportunity for a fresh start.
 The key is for parents and new teachers (or summer counselors) to receive training BEFORE the child's first day in a new place, so the child can be can encouraged to speak from the very beginning using specific methods.

-If you are seeking help for transitioning your child into a new school year, we suggest you begin at least a few weeks before the new school year.
-This allows time for some parent and teacher training, the child adjusting to speaking to the therapist, as well as a fade -in session with teachers during which the child can experience success in speaking to their new teachers BEFORE the first day of school.
+If you are seeking help for transitioning your child into a new school year, we suggest you begin at least a few weeks before school begins.
+This allows time for some parent and teacher training, the child adjusting to speaking to the therapist, as well as a fade-in session with teachers, during which the child can experience success in speaking to their new teachers BEFORE the first day of school.
+Please keep in mind we will have limited availability during the weeks of camp in August so please call as early as you can to reserve a time!

 We look forward to working together with you to set your child up for success!